Legal education in India: History

 India has a recorded legal history starting from the Vedic ages and some sort of civil law system may have been in place during the Bronze Age and the Indus Valley civilization.
 Law as a matter of religious prescriptions and philosophical discourse has an illustrious history in India.
 Emanating from the Vedas, the Upanishads, and other religious texts, it was a fertile field enriched by practitioners from different Hindu philosophical schools and later by Jains and Buddhists.
 Secular law in India varied widely from region to region and from ruler to ruler.
 Court systems for civil and criminal matters were essential features of many ruling dynasties of ancient India.
 Excellent Vedic court systems existed under the Mauryas (321-185 BCE) with epics like Arthashastra defining law and Manusmriti defining royal duties.
 After the shift from the Mughal legal system, the advocates under that regimen, “vakils”, too followed suit, though they mostly continued their earlier roles as client representatives.
 The doors of the newly created Supreme Courts were barred to Indian practitioners as the right of audience was limited to members of English, Irish, and Scottish professional bodies.
 Subsequent rules and statutes culminated in the Legal Practitioners Act of 1846 which opened up the profession regardless of nationality or religion.

+The formal institutionalisation of legal education in India began soon after.
+In 1855, the Government Law School was founded in Bombay on public demand under the leadership of Jagannath Shankarseth, growing out of the Perry Professorship of Jurisprudence established at the Elphinstone Institution in 1852.
+Later renamed Government Law College (and now Government Law College, Mumbai), it is recognised as the oldest law school in Asia, predating both the University of Bombay (established 1857) and the Bombay High Court itself.